i

 • Cheap - A nice set of iridium spark plugs are around $30-35.

-• Effective - You should be replacing your spark plugs fairly often anyway so why not get a nicer set?
-Especially when you're tuning or pushing more power, your spark plugs can be the difference between a healthy running motor and one that's stumbling, idling weakly, or causing misfires.
+• Effective - This is on our Focus ST mods list but you eventually have to replace these anyway.
+But especially when you're tuning or pushing more power, your spark plugs can be the difference between a healthy running motor and one that's stumbling, idling weakly, or causing misfires.
 Speaking of, if you're pushing more power than stock, there's a point where one step colder plugs are a necessity.

 Blowoff Valve

-• Easy - This isn't quite close to the easiest install on this list but it's not nearly as hard as many other installs.
+• Easy - This isn't the easiest install on this list but it's not nearly as hard as many other installs.
 It may take a little more time and patience but the basic nature of the install is pretty easy.

-• Effective - This is sort of a toss up here.
-You either have something that is no more effective than stock other than pleasing to certain people's ears or you have a very functional BOV kit that allows you to run a bigger turbo and discharge a much larger volume of air.
+• Effective - This is a toss up.
+You either have something that is no more effective than stock but it gives you that signature "woosh" or you have a very functional BOV kit that allows you to run a bigger turbo and discharge a much larger volume of air.
 Either way, it changes the experience greatly for whoever wants one.

 Shift Knob

-• Easy - Quite possible the easiest thing to install on this list.
+• Easy - Quite possibly the easiest thing to install on this list.
 If you can't install this, you might need to rethink modding in general!

-• Effective - You wouldn't think a shift knob can have a different effect but it can, but there's a lot more than meets the eye.
+• Effective - You wouldn't think a shift knob can have a different effect but it can.
 A heavier knob makes the lever travel through the gates smoother and without as much force.
-A delrin (type of material) knob is a smoother, machined surface that doesn't heat up and burn your hand off on a hot day.
+A delrin (type of material) knob is a smoother, machined surface that doesn't heat up and burn your hand off on a hot day like an aluminum tends to.
 A taller knob needs less leverage placed on it as you're rowing through the gears.
 Or, it might just be more aesthetically pleasing.
-Either way, a shift knob can make a bigger difference than you might think.
+Either way, a shift knob changes your experience.

 Rear Sway Bar